scionproto/scion/doc/dev/design/private-ISDs.rst

 - No preference specified (default): CS delivers segments from best fitting (P-)ISD (there could be several).
 - Preference list of (P-)ISDs: CS delivers segments form all listed (P-)ISDs.
-- Preference "ALL": CS delivers segements from all known (P-)ISDs.
+- Preference "ALL": CS delivers segments from all known (P-)ISDs.

 See also `Nested P-ISDs and Hierarchies`_.